-Consistent with the 1993 Act, subsection (b) prohibits an owner, operator, employee, or contactor of a nursing home or other residential care facility in which the individual is residing from serving as agent, unless related to the individual.
-This prohibition is not because such 1 2 individuals are inherently suspicious; it is recognized that individuals working in such facilities 3 are critically important caregivers and may form strong, caring bonds with residents.
-Rather, it 4 reflects the nature of these institutions-institutions in which highly vulnerable individuals tend 5 to become highly dependent on the facility and its staff to meet their needs.
-In this environment, 6 it is important that the agent is independent of the facility.
-7 8 As indicated in the legislative note, a state will need to insert its own term or terms of the types 9 of facilities the state wishes to include in subsection (b) and wherever the bracketed phrase 10 "other residential care facility" appears in this Act.
-Such facilities go by various names, including assisted living facilities and board and care homes.
-To include facilities that provide 11 residential services to people with intellectual disabilities and related conditions, states might 12 include the term "Intermediate Care Facilities for Individuals with Intellectual Disability," a term 13 14 used in the context of the federal Medicaid program.
-15 16 Section 9.
-Advance Mental Health-Care Directive 17 (a) An individual may create an advance mental health-care directive that addresses only 18 mental health care for the individual.
-19 (b) A health-care instruction that addresses only mental health care for an individual may 20 include: 21 (1) a statement of the individual's general philosophy and objectives regarding 22 mental health care; 23 (2) the individual's specific goals, preferences, and wishes regarding the 24 provision, withholding, or withdrawal of a form of mental health care, including: 25 (A) preferences regarding professionals, programs, and facilities; 26 (B) admission to a mental facility, including duration of admission; 27 (C) preferences regarding medications; 28 (D) a refusal to accept a specific type of mental health care, including a 29 medication; and 30 (E) preferences regarding crisis intervention.
+Consistent with the 1993 Act, subsection (b) prohibits an owner, operator, employee, or contactor of a nursing home or other residential care facility in which the individual resides from serving as agent, unless related to the individual.
+For the definition of "family member," see

+Section 2(8).
+This prohibition is not because such individuals are inherently suspicious.
+Individuals working in such facilities are critically important caregivers and may form strong, caring bonds with residents.
+Rather, the prohibition reflects the nature of these institutions- institutions in which highly vulnerable individuals tend to become highly dependent on the facility and its staff to meet their needs.
+In this environment, it is important that the agent is independent of the facility.

+As indicated in the legislative note, a state will need to insert its own term or terms for the types of facilities the state wishes to include in subsection (b) and wherever else the bracketed phrase "other residential care facility" appears in the Act.
+Such facilities go by various names, including assisted-living facilities and board-and-care homes.
+To include facilities that provide residential services to people with intellectual disabilities and related conditions, states might include the term "Intermediate Care Facilities for Individuals with Intellectual Disability," a term used in the context of the federal Medicaid program.

+Section 9.
+Advance Mental Health-Care Directive

+(a) An individual may create an advance health-care directive that addresses only mental health care for the individual.
+The directive may include a health-care instruction, a power of attorney for health care, or both.

-(c) A health-care instruction under this section may be in the same record as a power of
+(b) A health-care instruction under this section may include the individual's: